V374R/DevOps-Task-1/README.md

   Step 2: Create a Virtual Environment:

-In the terminal or command prompt, run the following command to create a new virtual environment named "<anyting you want>", for example "ENV"
+In the terminal or command prompt, run the following command to create a new virtual environment named "anyting you want", for example "ENV"

       #virtualenv ENV